sardell/cui-ng/directives/cui-popover/README.md

 * Major rework.
 The new way of setting a position array is much more intuitive and functional than the previous implementation, giving the developer an infinite amount of positioning possibilities.

+## Change Log 5/3/2016

+* Cui-popover now listens for changes to the element's inner html.
+This ensures that even if the popover is outside of controller's scope it will always be up to date.